Ontology Reasoning with Deep Neural Networks: Introduction

-At this point, one may reasonably ask why we would like to set about this problem by means of machine learning in the first place.
-Most of the KRR formalisms that are used for reasoning today are rooted in symbolic logic, and thus, as mentioned above, employ mathematical proof theory to answer queries about a given problem.
+One may ask why we would like to set about this problem by means of machine learning in the first place.
+For one thing, such combinations of deep learning technologies with symbolic methods for logical reasoning are commonly regarded as a prerequisite for further substantial progress in AI.
+In particular, they are expected to allow for leveraging symbolic background knowledge in learning deep neural networks (and so for knowledge transfer and for learning from smaller amounts of data) as well as explainable symbolic inference in computing predictions for improved explainability of the learned neural systems.
+Furthermore, most of the KRR formalisms that are used for reasoning today are rooted in symbolic logic, and thus, as mentioned above, employ mathematical proof theory to answer queries about a given problem.
 However, while this, in theory, allows for answering any kind of (decidable) question accurately, most of these approaches suffer from a number of issues in practice, like difficulties with handling incomplete, conflicting, or uncertain data, to name just a few.
 In contrast to this, machine learning models are often highly scalable, more resistant to disturbances in the data, and capable of providing predictions even if the formal effort fails.
 There is one salient aspect, though, that KRR methods benefit from compared to learning-based approaches: every conclusion derived via formal inference is correct with certainty, and, under optimal circumstances, formal reasoning identifies all inferences that can be drawn altogether.
 These characteristics do, in general, not apply to methods of machine learning.
 However, \MyQuote{optimal} is the operative word right here, as these advantages can often not come into play due to the obstacles mentioned above.
-By employing state-of-the-art techniques of deep learning, we aim to manage the balancing act between approximating the highly desirable (theoretical) properties of the formal approach, on the one hand, and utilizing the robustness of machine learning, on the other hand.
+By employing state-of-the-art techniques of deep learning, we aim to manage the balancing act between approximating the highly desirable (theoretical) properties of the formal approach, on the one hand, and utilizing the robustness of machine learning, on the other.

+The main contributions of this paper are summarized as follows: \begin{itemize} \item We present a novel deep neural architecture for a model that is able to effectively perform logical reasoning in the form of basic ontology reasoning. \item We present, and make freely available, several very large, diverse, and challenging datasets for learning and benchmarking machine learning approaches to basic ontology reasoning. \item We present extensive experimental evaluations on the above benchmarks, which show that our model is able to learn to perform highly accurate ontology reasoning. \end{itemize}